Sahan-Rathnayake/simple-flask-on-docker/README.md

 groups foo
 ```

 If the user is not in 'docker' group, then execute the following command with a user that has sudo or root privileges.
-It will assing user 'foo' to 'docker' group.
+It will assign user 'foo' to 'docker' group.
 Replace 'foo' with respective username.
 ```bash
 sudo usermod -aG foo docker
 ```